December 1917 coup d'état

-The December 1917 coup d'état was a politico-military uprising led by Sidónio Pais, which started in Lisbon, Portugal, with the objective of taking power from the Democratic Party, which had won every election in Portugal since the foundation of the Portuguese First Republic in October 1910.
+The December 1917 coup d'état (Portuguese: Golpe de Estado de Dezembro de 1917) was a politico-military uprising led by Sidónio Pais, which started in Lisbon, Portugal, with the objective of taking power from the Democratic Party, which had won every election in Portugal since the foundation of the Portuguese First Republic in October 1910.

 Background

 Portugal was taking part in World War I, a participation that was largely unpopular due to its social and economic impacts, and that the government tried to contain using repressive measures.
 A conspiracy emerges within the Unionists, initially supported by its leader Manuel de Brito Camacho, but who later had a change of heart and did not participate in the coup.
 Sidónio Pais leads the coup, with the support of every political force except for the União Sagrada (a coalition between the Democratic Party and the Evolutionist Party).

 Coup

 On the night of 5 December 1917, Sidónio Pais, with the support of multiple units of the Army, occupied the Eduardo VII Park and the main roads of access.
 The total rebel army forces were around 2.500 in number.
 José Norton de Matos, then war minister, takes command of the government forces, as both Afonso Costa (head of government) and Augusto Soares (foreign affairs minister) are out of the country.
 Norton commanded the forces from the Navy Arsenal and had the support of the Navy, National Republican Guard, the Fiscal Guard, the police, and some Army units.

 On 6 December 1917, multiple houses and businesses are sacked as the police does not leave its quarters.
 The Navy, positioned in the Tagus river and led by Leote de Rego aboard the destroyer Guadiana, exchange fire with the rebel forces in Eduardo VII.

 On 7 December 1917, the government forces decide to take over the forces on Eduardo VII.
 A column of Navy and GNR members attempt a frontal attack from the Avenida.
 Another column attempts to attack from Rato, supported by artillery placed in the São Pedro de Alcântara garden (in Bairro Alto).
 These attacks are slow and unsuccessful.

 On 8 December 1917, the government hands president Bernardino Machado its resignation.